Key takeaways

 - Effective website design considers mobile optimization, branding, and easy online reservations and orders.

-- There are 13 restaurant websites that highlight the qualities of good website design from which you can grab inspiration.
+- There are 13 restaurant websites that highlight the qualities of good website design that you can grab inspiration from.

 - Website design trends like a storytelling approach to layout can help make your website stand out against the rest.